 Quite a few common household appliances release carbon monoxide

 Carbon monoxide is a colorless, odorless gas that can build to harmful levels in your home when fuel-burning devices are not correctly vented, operated or maintained.
 Inhaling CO can cause carbon monoxide poisoning which attacks the nervous system, heart and could be fatal.
-It’s important to have your home inspected for carbon monoxide regularly to help ensure safe air quality.
+It’s important to have your home checked for carbon monoxide regularly to help ensure safe air quality.

 Common sources of CO in homes include certain: